Ukishima Maru: Explosion

 The harbor at Maizuru had been extensively mined by the United States in the final weeks of the war, and after its surrender Japan had the responsibility to clear the harbor of mines.
 Although at least ten other vessels safely entered the harbor on 24 August, the harbor was not declared completely safe from mines until 1952.

 The Japanese government officially reported that Ukishima Maru struck an American mine in Maizuru Harbor and exploded, but the accuracy of the report was contested by numerous Koreans including the survivors from the incident, who viewed the explosion as a deliberate action by the Japanese imperial government.

 According to eyewitness accounts from seven Korean survivors, Japanese marines threw documents and other items off the ship, and some marines left the ship in a smaller boat before the explosion.
-Survivor Jeong Gi-young also stated that he overhead the Japanese marines, who were looking at the woman feeding her baby on board and said it was such a pity that the baby was going to die soon at young age without ever fully blooming.
+Survivor Jeong Gi-young also stated that he overheard the Japanese marines, who were looking at the woman feeding her baby on board and said it was such a pity that the baby was going to die soon at young age without ever fully blooming.
 Kang Yi-sun, also the survivor from the incident, stated that he witnessed many Japanese marines on the ship strangely running to the engineering room and disappearing prior to the explosion.
 Survivor Jang Yeong-do recalled that the rumor, which said that the ship was going to explode if it was to change its course from Busan, was already circulating around the vessel.